zhangjunhd/reading-notes/software/DomainSpecificLanguages.md

 The model alone provides a considerable improvement in productivity.
 It avoids duplication by gathering together common code; above all, it provides an abstraction to think about the problem that makes it easier to specify what’s going on in an understandable way.
 A DSL enhances this by providing a more expressive form to read and manipulate that abstraction.
 A DSL can help people learn how to use an API since it shifts focus to how different API methods should be combined together.

 ### 2.2.2 Communication with Domain Experts
+When people talk about DSLs in this context, it’s often along the lines of “Now we can get rid of programmers and have business people specify the rules themselves.”
+I call this argument the `COBOL fallacy`—since that was the expectation with COBOL.

+Despite the COBOL fallacy, I do think DSLs can improve communication.
+It’s not that domain experts will write the DSLs themselves; but they can read them and thus understand what the system thinks it’s doing.
+By being able to read DSL code, domain experts can spot mistakes.
+They can also talk more effectively to the programmers who do write the rules, perhaps by writing some rough drafts that can be refined into proper DSL rules.

+### 2.2.3 Change in Execution Context
+Using a DSL like this can often make up for limitations in a host language, allowing us to express things in a comfortable DSL and then generate code for the actual execution environment to use.

+A model can facilitate this kind of shift.
+Once you have a model, it’s easy to either execute it directly or generate code from it.
+Models can be also be populated from a forms-style interface as well as a DSL.
+A DSL has a couple of advantages over using forms.
+DSLs are often better than forms at representing complicated logic.

+### 2.2.4 Alternative Computational Model